More is Better

 Concept

 Sending more data to the LLM creates better evaluations.
-This can be split into the following parts:
+The “more” can be split into three approaches:

 Before trying to assess which is the best answer, all the answer permutations need to be collected.
-For example, with the “Hello” scenario, what if the 100th answer replied, “I’m not interested in your hello!, go away”?
+With the “Hello” scenario, what if the hundredth answer came back as “I’m not interested in your hello!, go away”?
+Three runs would never have surfaced that.
+A hundred would.

 How to apply it